Boston Erb's Palsy Attorneys

 Different Types of Erb’s Palsy

 Children can be affected by this condition in multiple different ways.
 A symptom that some children may experience is losing sensation or control of the muscles in their arm.
 Another common symptom is not being able to use their hands as easily.
-Generally, there are four main types of injuries to the nerve that are associated with Erb’s Palsy.

 Signs of Erb’s Palsy